APIS v2.1 Standard

 - A standard for verifiable credentials tied to agent identity

-- A framework for explicit authorization scopes and mandates
+- A framework for explicit authorization scopes, principals, delegates, and mandates

-- A revocation mechanism based on status checks and monotonic nonce increments
+- A status and revocation model based on issuer-published verification records and monotonic nonce increments

-- A trust-tier model spanning physical TPM, virtual TPM, DNSSEC, software HSM, and development keys
+- A trust-tier model spanning physical TPM, attestable virtual TPM, namespace proof, software HSM, and development keys

 What APIS Is Not